lake-afton-public-observatory/lapo-explainer-notes/README.md

 ## Project Setup

-// TODO:  The notes below this line need reviewed and updated to support
-//        these new HUGO Framework based pages...

 The following are the steps I used to create the fresh Explainer Notes project, and these notes can be used for creating a fresh, brand-new project.
 However, if you are just cloning the existing Explainer Notes project from GitHub, then you can skip these steps and go directly to [Clone this Project](#clone-this-project)